 b.
-SYSCTL_SYSDIV_1 does not set the USESYSDIV bit.
+SYSCTL\SYSDIV\1 does not set the USESYSDIV bit.
 As a result, using this parameter without enabling the PLL results in the system clock having the same frequency as the clock source.

-■ Change in the PLL from Power-Down to Normal mode.
+- Change to the XTAL value in the RCC register-writes of the same value do not cause a relock. - Change in the PLL from Power-Down to Normal mode.

-A counter is defined to measure the T{READY} requirement.
+A counter is defined to measure the $T{READY}$ requirement.
 The counter is clocked by the main oscillator.
-The range of the main oscillator has been taken into account and the down counter is set to 0x1200 (that is, ~600 μ s at an 8.192 MHz external oscillator clock).
-Hardware is provided to keep the PLL from being used as a system clock until the T{READY} condition is met after one of the two changes above.
+The range of the main oscillator has been taken into account and the down counter is set to 0x1200 (that is, ~600 $\mu$ s at an 8.192 MHz external oscillator clock).
+Hardware is provided to keep the PLL from being used as a system clock until the $T{READY}$ condition is met after one of the two changes above.
 It is the user's responsibility to have a stable clock source (like the main oscillator) before the RCC/RCC2 register is switched to use the PLL.

-If the main PLL is enabled and the system clock is switched to use the PLL in one step, the system control hardware continues to clock the controller from the oscillator selected by the RCC/RCC2 register until the main PLL is stable (T{READY} time met), after which it changes to the PLL.
+If the main PLL is enabled and the system clock is switched to use the PLL in one step, the system control hardware continues to clock the controller from the oscillator selected by the RCC/RCC2 register until the main PLL is stable (TREADY time met), after which it changes to the PLL.
 Software can use many methods to ensure that the system is clocked from the main PLL, including periodically polling the PLLLRIS bit in the Raw Interrupt Status (RIS) register, and enabling the PLL Lock interrupt.